 Q33a: I am a service provider that assists clients in managing the filing process.
 Can I electronically sign the annual return/report for my client?

 The Department has responded to requests from the regulated community for a change in the electronic signature requirements by permitting plan administrators to authorize plan service providers that manage the plan’s annual filing process to electronically submit the Form 5500/Form 5500-SF for the plan.

-When attaching the PDF image of the first two pages of the manually signed Form 5500 or 5500-SF, the PDF file must be included as an “Other Attachment” type for 2009/2010 forms.
+When attaching the PDF image of the manually signed Form 5500 (without schedules or attachments) or 5500-SF, the PDF file must be included as an “Other Attachment” type for 2009/2010 forms.
 For 2011 and later forms, include it as an “ESignatureAlternative” attachment type.
-That PDF file must contain the two scanned pages of the Form 5500 or 5500-SF.
-Do not include a PDF copy of the entire Form 5500 in this PDF file because that may result in the return/report being too large to submit electronically to EFAST2 (see question 44).
-With the exception of the signature line(s), the two pages of the Form 5500 or 5500-SF that were manually signed, scanned, and attached to the filing must match the information electronically submitted in XML format.
+That PDF file must contain the scanned pages of the Form 5500 or 5500-SF.
+Do not include a PDF copy of the schedules or attachments in this PDF file because that may result in the return/report being too large to submit electronically to EFAST2 (see question 44).
+With the exception of the signature line(s), the Form 5500 or 5500-SF that were manually signed, scanned, and attached to the filing must match the information electronically submitted in XML format.

 Filers using EFAST2 approved software to complete and file the Form 5500 or Form 5500-SF should contact their software vendors for information regarding whether this e-signature option is available as part of their software.